Creating a File Audit Task

 Select a schema.
 This parameter is optional and only available for GaussDB and PostgreSQL databases.

-- If the SQL statement contains a schema name, use the schema in the SQL statement.
+- If the SQL statement contains a schema name, the schema is used.

 - If the SQL statement does not contain a schema name, the selected schema is used.

-- If the SQL statement does not contain a schema name and no schema is selected, use the public schema.
+- If the SQL statement does not contain a schema name and no schema is selected, the public schema is used by default.

 Rule Template